pacmancoder/easy-pdk-mini/README.md

 Easy PDK mini is the programmer hardware variant originated from [easy-pdk-programmer-hardware](https://github.com/free-pdk/easy-pdk-programmer-hardware) project.

-**WARNING: This design was not tested yet!
-Use only on your own risk!**

 ![render](img/render.png)

 Schematics was simplified and the "lite" version of the programmer by *tim_* was used as a base for